Gardening Advice

 • Tomatoes take from 60 to 80 days to produce their fruits so be patient.

-• Make sure to get rid of dead leaves, water regularly and you will enjoy juicy tomatoes for years to come.
+• Make sure to get rid of dead leaves, and water regularly and you will enjoy juicy tomatoes for years to come.

 Carrots